bpucker/PyBo/README.md

 # PyBo
-Python for Life Scientists at the University of Bonn
+Python for Life Scientists at the University of Bonn.
+This course is offered by the [Molecular Plant Sciences](https://www.mps.uni-bonn.de) group.